noname390/BVE-Gensokyo-Railway/README.md

 ## Train information
 The following are recommended trains that can be adjusted as needed,using train data supported by Bve5.
 ### JR East E129 Series
 E129 series EMU train is a type of direct current commuter train operated by East Japan Railway Company since December 6, 2014.
-Currently, this simulated route uses a 4-car formation of this train.
+Currently, this simulated route uses a 4-car formation of this train.<br>
 [Link of the vehicle data](https://mc1323bve.blogspot.com/2020/03/jr-e129.html)<br>
 Operating with the B11 hensei is recommended<br>
 The copyright owner of the E129 series vehicle data is "Mc_1323".<br>